Get

 The 3 Reasons Your Cats Hide Things

-It’s pretty common for cats to hide things, and while it might not make much sense to us, when you look at the reasons they do it, it all starts to make sense.
-Knowing the reason they do this can also make it a bit easier to find the objects they’re trying to hide in the first place.
+It’s not uncommon for cats to stash or hide things, and while it might not make much sense to us, when you look at the possible reasons they do it, it all starts to make sense.
+Knowing the reason they do this can also make it a bit easier to find the objects they’ve tucked away.

 1. They Want to Protect Their Belongings